 There are three required meetings as part of the fellowship.
 There is a weekly diagnostic case conference, weekly journal club, and weekly administrative meeting.
 There is also a core didactic series including a grant writing seminar as part of the Brown fellowship program.

 The fellowship is a two-year commitment.
 We invest about 3 months of time training interviewers, and expect individuals to be here for two years.
 Because of the wide variety of opportunities, there is flexibility to tailor the fellowship to meet individual interests and goals.
 Most fellows stick with the research.
 However, some fellows are interested in clinical practice, and phase out from the diagnostic interviews and take on patients.
 Some fellows get involved in treatment trials funded by pharmaceutical companies.

 Depending upon one's interest there are also opportunities to treat patients under the supervision of clinical psychologists who are part of our practice.

 In conclusion, fellows are brought in with the expectation of increasing their knowledge about diagnostic and assessment research, are exposed to the realities of real world clinical practice, and have the opportunity to build a CV from the data base that has accumulated.

 Interested applicants should email Mark Zimmerman (Mzimmerman@Lifespan.org).
-Application information and materials are available on the Brown University department of psychiatry and human behavior site at http://bms.brown.edu/academics/medical/about/departments/psychiatry-and-human-behavior/.
+Application information and materials are available on the Brown University Department of Psychiatry and Human Behavior site at https://www.brown.edu/academics/medical/about/departments/psychiatry-and-human-behavior/.